Ma-Lab-biophysics/AlphaFold-Bayesian/README.md

 ```

 <!-- By default, `multi-d theta-scan` creates each theta folder and runs the local log-weight optimizer.
 Add `--no-run` to only create the folders and command files. -->

+A model card (https://huggingface.co/docs/hub/model-cards) is provided in MODEL_CARD.md.

 ## Third-party components